Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Pirate ship chain on skirmish maps and in mission 6 are playing "Open" & "Close" animation from now on
 - Fixed bug with Holy City gates destruction animation wasnt playing
 - Campaing avatar on mission "Single B42: Cold Day in Hell" has a corpse damage, corpse resources and death animation from now on
+- Fixed minor issue when Singleplayer type Map PreviewImage was incorrectly displaying if you try to Load/Save/Overwrite Map during gameplay;
 - Fixed missing animal flags for preplaced SDK units/spawned through trigger
 - Fixed incorrect animal flags for animals/vehicles/ships if the starting tribe not matching the unit tribe
 - Fixed missing stances icons